Ankitha-aa1/DevSecOps-Project/README.md

   - Nodejs16
   - Sonar-scanner
   - DP-Check
+  - docker
+After adding all the above names in the respective section, select install automatically and add your desired version and installation method
 - Click `Apply` and `Save`.

 ### step 4: Configure Sonarqube and Slack in System Configuration